Parameters not empirically identifiable or distinguishable, including correlation between Gaussian observations

-{\bf Abstract:} It is shown that some theoretically identifiable parameters cannot be identified from data, meaning that no consistent estimator of them can exist.
-An important example is a constant correlation between Gaussian observations (in presence of such correlation not even the mean can be identified from data).
-Identifiability and three versions of distinguishability from data are defined.
-Two different constant correlations between Gaussian observations cannot even be distinguished from data.
+{\bf Abstract:}~\\ {\bf Note} Accepted version, published in {\it Statistical Papers},\\ \verb|https://doi.org/10.1007/s00362-023-01414-3|. ~\\~\\ It is shown that some theoretically identifiable parameters cannot be empirically identified, meaning that no consistent estimator of them can exist.
+An important example is a constant correlation between Gaussian observations (in presence of such correlation not even the mean can be empirically identified).
+Empirical identifiability and three versions of empirical distinguishability are defined.
+Two different constant correlations between Gaussian observations cannot even be empirically distinguished.
 A further example are cluster membership parameters in $k$-means clustering.
-Several existing results in the literature are connected to the new framework. \\ {\bf Key Words:} Independence testing, random effect, estimability, $k$-means clustering, model assumptions
+Several existing results in the literature are connected to the new framework.
+General conditions are discussed under which independence can be distinguished from dependence. \\ {\bf Key Words:} Independence testing, random effect, estimability, $k$-means clustering, model assumptions